Learn Java Easy. Chapter 8 Exercises

 }

-๐Ÿ’ก Check Boundaries: Make sure you don’t exceed the matrix limits.
+💡Check Limits: Make sure not to exceed the array limits.
 Always verify that your indices are within the valid range.

 Exercise 9.
-Rotate the matrix from exercise 2, 90 degrees clockwise.
+Rotate the array from exercise 2 90 degrees clockwise.

 Solution: